 From half-day Fridays to idyllic beach getaways, summer is the perfect time to take things slow and enjoy the great outdoors before the colder temperatures creep back in.

 Help is here.
 With all the fresh fruits and vegetables reaching peak ripeness in the summer, it’s not hard to swap out those fattening foods for waist-friendly ones that are just as delicious.
-Make these summer superfoods—researched by the team at Eat This, Not That!—staples on your menu today, to get beachbody ready by summer, don't miss these essential 14 Ways to Lose a Pound a Day.
+To get beach-ready by summer, add these essential superfoods to your menu today.
+And if you want healthy recipes, supermarket shopping guides, and essential nutrition tips at your fingertips, subscribe to the new Eat This, Not That! magazine now!
+For a limited time, you can save 50 percent off the cover price—click here!

 Bye, burgers!
 This summer, the hottest choice for grillers is the portobello mushroom.
 A flavorful, low-fat substitute for meat that pairs well with heart-healthy ingredients like garlic and olive oil, the portobello is as good for your taste buds as it is for your waistline.
 Researchers at the University of Buffalo’s Department of Nutrition Science have found portobello mushrooms effective at stabilizing female test subjects’ blood sugar and minimizing insulin spikes, staving off cravings and keeping those unwanted pounds at bay.
 Need more inspiration for your next cookout?
 The 29 Best-Ever Proteins for Weight Loss can help you fill up the healthy way.

 Stay cool as a cucumber this summer by making this crunchy veggie part of your menu.
 Super-hydrating cucumber is low in calories, loaded with inflammation-fighting antioxidants, and can even reduce your risk of hypertension.
 Researchers in Indonesia discovered a significant reduction in blood pressure among elderly women whose diets were supplemented with cucumber juice, suggesting this tasty veggie may even help you live longer.
-That’s pretty cool.
+And who doesn’t want that?

-When there’s fish on a plate in juice to marinate, that’s ceviche!
-When your meal is fresh fish but you call it a dish, that’s ceviche!
-Corny jokes aside, ceviche is a great choice for those hot summer nights when you want a quick and easy meal but are trying to ignore the lure of those takeout menus in your kitchen drawer.
-Combining omega-3 rich fish, which can help you feel full while fighting inflammation and reducing your risk of heart disease, and citrus juice, ceviche is a low-calorie way to satisfy your hunger.
-Even better, research suggests the spicy peppers and lime juice used to flavor this popular Latin American dish can help you slim down.
-Research published in the British Journal of Nutrition even reveals that capsaicin, the compound that gives chili peppers their spice, helped overweight study subjects lose significantly more fat after the study ended than those offered a placebo.
+Ceviche is a great choice for those hot summer nights when you want a quick and easy meal but are trying to ignore the lure of takeout menus lurking in your kitchen drawer.
+Combining citrus with omega-3-rich fish, which help you feel full while fighting inflammation and reducing your risk of heart disease, is a low-calorie way to satisfy your hunger.
+Even better, studies suggest the spicy peppers and lime juice used to flavor this popular Latin American dish can help you slim down.
+Research published in the British Journal of Nutrition reveals that capsaicin, the compound that gives chili peppers their spice, helps overweight subjects lose significantly more fat after the study ended than those offered a placebo.

-Bring the heat this summer by whipping up a batch of fresh salsa — your body will thank you.
-Combining antioxidant-rich onions, metabolism-revving jalapeños, and weight loss-promoting citrus, salsa is already home to a wealth of good-for-you ingredients, but its main component, the tomato, may just be the best of the bunch.
+Bring the heat this summer by whipping up a batch of fresh salsa and your body will thank you.
+Combining antioxidant-rich onions, metabolism-revving jalapeños, and weight loss-promoting citrus, salsa is already home to a wealth of good-for-you ingredients.
+But, its main component, the tomato, may just be the best of the bunch.
 Research conducted at the Harvard School of Public Health reveals that lycopene, a pigment that gives tomatoes their distinctive hue, can lower stroke risk by up to 55 percent.